Source code hierarchy

 With WebStorm, you can examine the hierarchy of classes, methods, and calls and explore the structure of source files.

-Type hierarchies show parent and children classes of a class.
+Type hierarchies show parent and child classes of a class.

 Method hierarchies show classes where a method: